Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 <h3>Models</h3>

-<p>I use models for: factory methods, queries, scopes, general validations, which are always applicable e.g. presence and uniqueness validations for fields with null: false and / or unique: true constraints, also "domain constraints", especially with many-to-many associations.
+<p>I use models for: factory methods, queries, scopes, general validations, which are always applicable e.g. presence and uniqueness validations for fields with <code>null: false</code>  and / or <code>unique: true</code> constraints, also "domain constraints", especially with many-to-many associations.
 The example of domain constraint is assigning users, who belong to the same organization, to some subgroups - assigning users from other organizations is prohibited.
 Putting this kind of logic in controllers' before_filters or permission classes is not enough for me, I want to ensure the integrity of the data and make it impossible to bypass this restriction.
-Here is an example: we have User model and Group model and the many-to-many relationship between them, which is established by has_many , through: macro with GroupsUsers join model.
-Also, users and groups belong to Organization.
+Here is an example: we have <code>User</code>  model and <code>Group</code> model and the many-to-many relationship between them, which is established by <code>has_many , through: </code> macro with <code>GroupsUsers</code>  join model.
+Also, users and groups belong to <code>Organization</code>.
 Here is a validation for creating relation in join model:</p>

 ``` ruby
 class GroupsUsers < ActiveRecord::Base